Everyday Chickpea Curry

 - kosher salt

 - freshly ground black pepper

 - Heat the oil in large skillet over medium heat.
 Add the onion, salt lightly, and sauté for 8 to 10 minutes, stirring occasionally, or until the onion is very soft and translucent.
-Add the garlic and sauté for an additional minute or so.
+Add the garlic and ginger, and sauté for an additional minute or so.
 Add the spices and sauté, stirring constantly, for 30 seconds or until aromatic.

 - Add the crushed tomatoes, chickpeas, coconut milk and bring to a very low simmer.
 Cook for 10 to 15 minutes.
 Add the spinach leaves and stir to combine.
 The heat of the mixture will wilt the spinach fairly quickly.